gregtozzi/w241_project/reports/README.md

 The experimental results are shown formally in the table below.
 We first considered each treatment individually in columns 1 and 2.
-We consider a complete model of opening rates in column 3.
-While we recorded very few clicks, we included a model of clickthrough rates in column 4 for completeness.
+We consider a model that accounts for both treatments and their interaction in column
+3. While we recorded very few clicks, we included a model of clickthrough rates in column 4 for completeness.
 We report robust standard errors here and elsewhere.

 Column 3 considers both treatments and the possibility of heterogeneous treatment effects.
 In comparing this model with those presented in